cghernan/cghernan.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Research Fellow in the Department of Aeronautics & Astronautics at Stanford University.
-I work at the intersection of Computational Fluid Dynamics and Artificial Intelligence, specializing in the construction of physics-informed reduced-order models for fluid dynamics, across scales.
+I work at the intersection of Computational Fluid Dynamics and Artificial Intelligence, specializing in the construction of physics-informed reduced-order models for fluid dynamics across scales.